-I guess Nik felt there was no way he could lump his gifts upon the world if he had to cater to the demands of children, something most women want whether they admit it or not.
-Unfortunately for Nikki, gorgeous women seem to love geniuses, even if they're idiots much of the time.
+I guess Nik felt there was no way he could lump his gifts upon the world if he had to cater to the demands of women and children, something most women want whether they admit it or not.
+Unfortunately for Nikki, gorgeous women seem to love geniuses, even if they act like idiots most of the time.
 I guess that's why there's so much hate in the world ... love and genius are rare.